lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 PUBLIC_WWW=/var/www/html

-git clone --single-branch --branch master $GIT_REPO $TMP_GIT_CLONE bundle exec jekyll build --source $TMP_GIT_CLONE --destination $PUBLIC_WWW rm -rf $TMP_GIT_CLONE
+git clone --single-branch --branch master $GIT_REPO $TMP_GIT_CLONE /home/alex/.rbenv/shims/jekyll build --source $TMP_GIT_CLONE --destination $PUBLIC_WWW
+rm -rf $TMP_GIT_CLONE
 ```

-This is a simple bash script that clones your repo to a temporary folder, runs `jekyll build` on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.
+This is a simple bash script that clones your repo to a temporary folder, runs `jekyll build`[^2] on it to build the site in the directory that Nginx is serving from and then cleans up the temporary folder.

 Make the script executable: